-You are probably asking, “It is just dates, after all.
-Why not just use dates and save myself the trouble?”
+You may be asking, “It is just dates, after all.
+So, why not just sell dates and save myself from the trouble?”

 What Is Date Syrup?

 Date syrup is a brown sticky nectar made by finely grinding pitted dates in a high-speed processor.
 It is often used as a sugar substitute and flavoring agent in the food industry.
 It lends itself well to semi-liquid products such as ice cream, to liquid products such as tea, and to non-liquid products such as cakes and cookies.

 After grinding pitted dates to smooth fluid, the mixture is refined a couple of times to filter out fruit debris or pulp.

 Despite what some manufacturers say, date syrup is not fruit juice.
 It is not fruit concentrate either.
 It is the fruit itself.
 Let me explain.

 To make fruit concentrate, you take the fruit juice and boil it down until most of the water has evaporated.
 With date syrup, the whole dates themselves naturally turn into nectar, or syrup, rather than a fluid coming out and separating itself from the fruit.

 Date syrup health benefits shared with other date products are discussed in a Simple But Complete Guide About Dates.
 How do those benefits translate into financial benefits?

 - You can get a “tax cut” by reducing sugar consumption.

 - Date syrup can easily substitute artificial sweeteners (white and brown) and honey.
 So you make life much easier for those customers who avoid sugar or are allergic to honey.